Global Control for Local SO(3)-Equivariant Scale-Invariant Vessel Segmentation: Materials Methods

 \subsection{Local vessel tracking and segmentation}

 From a local perspective, vessel appearance is subject to change due to varying orientations and diameters of the vessel.
-For example, the diameters of renal arteries are around 5 mm, iliac arteries range around 10 mm, while AAAs with diameters $\>$80 mm are not uncommon \cite{aggarwal2011abdominal}.
-This poses a challenge to local artery segmentation methods that use image patches of fixed resolution and size, e.g.~\cite{wolterink2019graph,lugauer2014improving}.
-A local segmentation method that is unaffected by vessel diameter and orientation is thus desirable.
+For example, the diameters of renal arteries are around 5 mm, iliac arteries range around 10 mm, while AAAs with diameters of $\>$80 mm are not uncommon \cite{aggarwal2011abdominal}.
+Moreover, renal arteries are generally more tortuous than the abdominal aorta.
+This poses a challenge to local artery segmentation methods that use image patches of fixed resolution, size, and orientation,e.g.~\cite{carotids-alblas,lugauer2014improving,wolterink2019graph}.
+A local segmentation method that is unaffected by vessel diameter and tortuosity is thus desirable.

 We propose a scale-invariant, rotation-equivariant local segmentation module that performs iterative joint tracking and segmentation of the vessel, using its cylindrical shape as an anatomical prior.
 To track vessel $v_i$, the module is initialized at seed point $p_i$, provided by the global controller.
 First, the module estimates up- and downstream vessel directions $\bm{d}_1$ and $\bm{d}_2$ at $p_i$.
-Subsequently, the vessel takes a step of size $\Delta$ in direction $\bm{d}_1$.
+Subsequently, the module takes a step of size $\Delta$ in direction $\bm{d}_1$.
 Every $\eta$ steps, the module delineates the lumen boundary orthogonal to the local vessel orientation.
 These two steps are shown in Figure \ref{fig:method}.
-Once one of the vessel-specific boundary conditions in $\Omega_i$ is violated, the tracker terminates.
-If direction $\bm{d}_2$ is not yet explored, the tracker is re-initialized at $p_i$ and traverses the vessel in direction $\bm{d}_2$ until termination.
-Both resulting centerline paths are combined into one centerline.
+Once one of the boundary conditions in $\Omega_i$ is violated, the module terminates.
+If direction $\bm{d}_2$ is not yet explored, the module is re-initialized at $p_i$ and traverses the vessel in direction $\bm{d}_2$ until termination.
+Both resulting centerline paths are combined into one connected centerline.

 Both steps of the iterative segmentation rely on a scale-invariant, rotation-equivariant backbone \cite{sire-alblas}, which extracts features from image data centered around a point $x\in \mathbb{R}^3$ (top-left Fig. \ref{fig:method}).
 This backbone consists of a graph convolutional network (GCN) ~\cite{gem-cnn-haan} $g(\cdot ; \theta_g)$ operating on the surface of the unit sphere on which local image information within a predefined radius $r$ of $x$ has been projected ($f^{\text{in}}_{x, r}$).
 The backbone outputs a scalar field $f^{\text{out}}_{x, r}$ on the unit sphere.
 To adapt to vessels of different calibres, the backbone processes local image information at different scales in parallel.
 We construct a set of multi-scale inputs $\{f^{\text{in}}_{x, r_j}\}_{j=1,...,m}$ from a pre-defined set of $m$ scales $R=\{r_j\}_{j=1,...,m}$ that we feed through $g(\cdot;\theta_g)$.
 This results in a set of multi-scale outputs $\{f^{\text{out}}_{x, r_j}\}_{j=1,...,m}$, which are used by the orientation estimation and contour regression modules.